sergiopaglialunga/Cloud-computing-with-AWS/multi_AZ_deployments.md

 At this point, this route table only knows which VPC to connect with, but doesn't know to which subnet

-- create route table (to edit it later)

 6) Edit route table: Routes

-we need to connect it the gateway, to let the external traffic to come in
+We need to connect it to the gateway, to let the external traffic to come in

 Edit routes: add another rule

 - Destination: 0.0.0.0/0 (anyone)
 - Target: internet gateway (when I select it my gateway will pop out)

-7) Edit route table: Subnet associates
+7) Edit route table: Subnet associations

 Now we need to link the subnet with the route table